farheen-shaikh0509/farheen-shaikh0509/README.md

 # Hi, I'm Farheen 👋

 Software Engineer seeking entry-level opportunities in AI and backend systems.
 Experience in building LLM-based applications, including RAG solutions and evaluation frameworks, with a focus on scalability, reliability and performance.
 Familiar with cloud infrastructure, ML pipelines, and distributed systems.
-I'm a hands-on builder, particularly interested in model behavior and performance acceleration.
+I'm a hands-on builder, particularly interested in model behavior and system reliability.

 ---